signalogic/SigSRF_SDK/mediaTest_readme.md

 > * Enter ./prog -h or ./prog -? to see a list of command line options (e.g. mediaMin -h or mediaTest -?.
 Just ? works also).
 Mandatory command line options are shown with "!"<br/>
 > * Application modes and functionality are controlled by the -dN command line argument, where N is a hex value containing up to 64 flags.
 These flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> and referenced throughout this documentation
 > * Comments in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> start with 'm" or 'mm' to indicate which -dN flags apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>
 > * mediaMin and mediaTest always generate an [event log](#user-content-eventlog_main).
 The default event log filename is name_event_log.txt, where "name" is the filename (without extension) of the first command line input and the event log is stored on the current working folder.
-The --event_log_path command line option can be used to control event log paths; otherwise event log filenames and all other event log options can be changed programmatically (as one example, look for LOG_EVENT_SETUP in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>)<br/>
+The &#8209;&#8209;event_log_path command line option can be used to control event log paths; otherwise event log filenames and all other event log options can be changed programmatically (as one example, look for LOG_EVENT_SETUP in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>)<br/>

 Command line error and reporting includes options with missing arguments, arguments with invalid format, unrecognized options, and misplaced entry.
 Here are some examples: